ContainerSolutions/dcos-ansible-packet/README.md

 ## Example inventory file

-Use the following inventory file and change the IPs
+Use the example inventory file and add agent nodes if necessary.

 ```
 [bootstrap]